-The following is a chronological summary of the major transactions undertaken by the Company.

-These transactions are disclosed in further detail in Note 3 - Acquisitions, in Note 4 - Investments, and Note 8 - Notes Receivable.
+The following is a chronological summary of the major transactions undertaken by the Company over the past two years to achieve its strategic plan to transition into a multistate cannabis licensee and seed-to-sale cannabis operator.
+These transactions are disclosed in further detail in Note 3 - Acquisitions, Note 4 - Investments, Note 8 - Notes Receivable, and Note 11 - Debt.